rcdilorenzo/filtrex/README.md

   boolean :flag
 end

-# Parse a "smart-filter" encoded from client (e.g. with Poison or Phoenix)
+# parse a filter from map syntax
 {:ok, filter} = Filtrex.parse(config, %{
   "filter" => %{
     "type" => "all",               # all | any | none